-We have spoken about employee engagement surveys and the essentials to keep in mind while taking a survey, now, let’s take a look at
+We have spoken about employee engagement survey ideas and the essentials to keep in mind while taking a survey, now, let’s take a look at

 Employee engagement ideas and hacks are becoming increasingly famous as the job market turns candidate-driven.
 In this fast-paced world, retaining employees has become a primary concern for organizations.
 After all, there are so many distractions out there promising to become ‘the next big thing’.

 Retaining employees is directly related to their engagement at the workplace.
 While many companies are aware of this connection, only a few have been able to come up with engagement strategies that are adequate.

 Top 5 employee engagement ideas

 - Become more accessible